OpenBubbles/docs/docs/After Setup/readreceipts.md

 ## Via settings, this will turn it on for every recipient.

- * Go to settings, Conversations, scroll down to "Interaction Settings", and enable the "Automatic Mark Read/Send Read Receipts" toggle.
+ * Go to settings, Conversation Settings, scroll down to "Interaction Settings", and enable the "Automatic Mark Read/Send Read Receipts" toggle.

  ![Global Read Receipts](/img/readglobal.png)